Colin-Bryan/Computer-Vision-for-Natural-Disasters/README.md

 ```
 python scripts/model.py
 ```
-Please note that model.py will need to be run on GPU.
+Please note that model.py may need to be run on GPU.